nerves-hub/nerves_hub_web/README.md

 ## Simulating a Device

 The `client` directory has an example OTP application that simulates a device.
-It will connect to the Beamware server via a Phoenix Channel and can be used to exercise the server for development and test.
+It will connect to the NervesHub server via a Phoenix Channel and can be used to exercise the server for development and test.

 See `client/README.md` for more information.